-Given the initial and final energies of the neutrons, E_i and E_f , the energy transfer $\hbar\omega = E_i - E_f$ is trivially obtained.
-Knowing the scattering angle 20 we can also calculate the magnitude of the momentum transfer to the sample, $\hbar Q$:
+Given the initial and final energies of the neutrons, $E_i$ and $E_f$ , the energy transfer $\hbar\omega = E_i - E_f$ is trivially obtained.
+Knowing the scattering angle 20 we can also calculate the magnitude of the momentum transfer to the sample, $\hbar Q$ :

-$$(\hbar Q)^2 = 2m_n \left[E_i + E_f - 2\sqrt{E_i E_f} \cos 2\theta \right]$$ (2)
+$$(\hbar Q)^2 = 2m_n \left[ E_i + E_f - 2\sqrt{E_i E_f} \cos 2\theta \right]$$ (2)

-where m_n is the mass of the neutron.
-(This follows from the definition $\overrightarrow{Q} = \overrightarrow{k_i} - \overrightarrow{k_f}$ and the relationship between the magnitude of a neutron's wave vector, k, and its energy E: $E = \hbar^2 k^2 / 2m_n$.)
+where $m_n$ is the mass of the neutron.
+(This follows from the definition $\vec{Q} = \vec{k_i} - \vec{k_f}$ and the relationship between the magnitude of a neutron's wave vector, k, and its energy E: E = $h^2 k^2 / 2m_n$ .)
 The data acquisition system separately accumulates neutron counts for each of the 913 DCS detectors.
 Furthermore the time between pulses, T, is normally divided into 1000 time channels of equal width $\Delta t = 0.001T$ and each neutron event in a given detector is stored in one of these time channels according to its time of arrival at the detector.
 Thus the data acquisition system generates a two-dimensional array of counts I(i,j) as a function of detector index i and time channel index j.
-This array is accumulated in a "histogramming memory" which is resident in the data acquisition computer and reflected to the instrument computer.
+This array is accumulated in a "histogramming memory" which is resident in the data acquisition computer.
 At the end of each run cycle the array is saved, along with other pertinent information, to the hard disk of the instrument computer.

 With the sample environment mounted on the spectrometer, we can control and monitor the temperature remotely, but care must be taken not to exceed 110 K so that methane does not desorb from the sample.
-A decision about which incident wavelength (together with other instrument parameters such as the "master speed" of the choppers) you will use must be made.
-The choice of wavelength is critical to the experiment and several factors must be considered.
-These include intensity at the sample (which peaks, remaining roughly constant, between ~2.5 and ~4.5 Å, see Appendix A), the width of the elastic energy resolution function (which roughly varies as $1/\lambda^3$), the available Q range

-(which varies as $1/\lambda$), and concerns about "frame overlap" problems.
+The choice of incident wavelength is critical to the experiment and several factors must be considered.
+These include intensity at the sample (which peaks, remaining roughly constant, between ~2.5 and ~4.5 Å, see Appendix A), the width of the elastic energy resolution function (which roughly varies as $1/\lambda^3$ ), the available Q range (which varies as $1/\lambda$ ), and concerns about "frame overlap" problems.
 A related consideration is the available range in sample energy gain (neutron energy loss).

-What is the maximum theoretical sample energy gain that can be measured when the incident energy is E_i, and how long would it take to measure the intensity of neutrons scattered with this change in energy?
+What is the maximum theoretical sample energy gain that can be measured when the incident energy is $E_i$ , and how long would it take to measure the intensity of neutrons scattered with this change in energy?

-Over night you need to collect data.
-You will need to define a "sequence" consisting of several "runs" plus at least one change of sample temperature and probably wavelength.
+Overnight you will be collecting data.
+To this end, you will need to define a "sequence" consisting of several "runs" plus at least one change of sample temperature and probably wavelength.
 Each run is divided into a set of "cycles" that are of defined lengths of time.
 At the end of each cycle the temperature is recorded and the data are backed up to the disk.
 Having defined the runs we shall start the overnight sequence of measurements.
 Next day we shall stop the measurements and start into the data reduction.

-In the experimental runs we shall collect intensity histograms I(i,j) for the sample at a temperatures and wavelengths of YOUR choice!
-Using previously acquired intensity histograms for a vanadium sample and for a "dark count" run with the beam shutter closed, we shall reduce the data to obtain the scattering function, $S(Q,\omega)$, with various cuts of the data in both Q and ω .
+In the experimental runs we shall collect intensity histograms I(i,j) for the sample at at least two temperatures.
+Using previously acquired intensity histograms for a vanadium sample and for a "dark count" run with the beam shutter closed, we shall reduce the data to obtain the scattering function $S(Q, \omega)$ , and various cuts in both Q and $\omega$ .